How To Create a Strong Password (With Examples of Good Passwords)

 With increased dependence on the internet and online services, the rate of cybercrime continues to increase.
 But what can you do to help avoid being a victim of cybercrime?

-Learning how to create a strong password is a good start.
-You should include at least 12 characters, a mix of uppercase and lowercase letters, and symbols, among other elements.
+Ditching your weak password and learning how to create a strong password is a good start.
+That means you'll need to stop using song lyrics, pet names, and your birth year to secure your online accounts.
+Your unique password should be at least 12 characters long and include a mix of uppercase and lowercase letters, numbers, and symbols.

-We'll show you what good passwords look like and different strategies you can use to help keep your online information safe, including using the best password managers, multifactor authentication, and authenticator apps.
+We'll show you what good passwords look like and different strategies you can use to help keep your online banking and other accounts safe, including using the best password managers, multi-factor authentication, and authenticator apps.

 In this article